Mehebul02/ena_ema_landingPage/README.md

 # Landing Page Conversion - Next.js

-This project is a **pixel-perfect Next.js landing page** converted from a Figma design.
-It supports **desktop, tablet, and mobile views**.

 ## Tech Stack
 - **Next.js** - React framework for SSR and SSG
 - **Tailwind CSS / Custom CSS** - Styling